Andy Braitman - Master Painter, Creator of Braitman Studio

 She is currently a working artist and oil painting instructor at Braitman Studio in Charlotte and Butler Studio in Gastonia.
 She loves helping students discover the possibilities in who they are and what they can contribute through the creative self-expression and joy of oil painting.

-Michele Hoffman - Teen Instructor
+Ian Wegener B.F.A - Teen Instructor

 Rachel has been working at Braitman Studio for two years.
 She started out as a student in the Thursday night Teen Class, interned for about 6 months, and was then hired as a staff member.
 Throughout the week, you may see Rachel taking payments at the front desk, answering the phone cleaning up around the studio, or she could be behind the scenes answering your emails.
 As the youngest worker in the studio, she puts up with everyone's comments about her frequent changes in hair color with unrelenting enthusiasm and cheer!